CoelhoNunes/ML-News-Bot-o-Matic/README.md

-# 🤖 ML-Reddi-Digest-O-Matic 9000
+# 🤖 ML-News-Bot-o-Matic 9000

-Hey, I’m the **ML-Reddi-Digest-O-Matic 9000** (but you can call me **Reddio**).
+Hey, I’m the **ML-News-Bot-o-Matic 9000** (but you can call me **Newsie**).
-I roam the web every few hours searching for the latest and greatest in **machine learning**, **AI**, and everything in between.
+I scour Google News every few hours for the freshest machine learning headlines, summarize them with AI, tag them for your convenience, and log it all neatly in Markdown and JSON.
-Then I summarize it, tag it, and drop it off here for your research or reading pleasure.

 ---